 So how does DJS find money to support all its efforts?
 Donations for projects, for memorials, for burial plots, etc. And our history books are our pride and joy -- almost our raison d'etre.
 We use donations received for these books to publish reprints and related publications.
 And, the donations you make in addition to defraying the costs of these and other items, allow you to help your family organization while demonstrating pride in your heritage.

-available.
-First published in 1996, the book has been reprinted
+is available.
+First published in 1996, the book has

-dishes, breads, preserves, and desserts.
-The recipes were donated
+and desserts.
+The recipes were donated by our cousins,

-To Cook,” and a recipe for Elephant Stew, among other
+and a recipe for Elephant Stew, among other items.

 | Ideal for